 Areas of Work

 Cris’ work as a designer, filmmaker, educator, cinematographer, animator, and researcher have brought him to the White House (Obama Administration), the Techstars’ incubator program and metaLAB (at) Harvard, an experimental media-making research and teaching unit.
-Other projects have taken him around the country and the world — including to Italy, Ghana, and Mexico.
+Other projects have taken him around the country and the world — including to Italy, Ghana, Mexico, and Malawi.
+He is currently a member of MASS Design Group‘s interdisciplinary team, which pursues projects focused on justice, access, resilience, and sustainability.

 Made in America with Italian Parts